alexrayne/cooja/README.md

 + [timeline-dumpevents-bytime] - timeline save events log now ordered by time (was order by mote id)

-+ [feature/timeline-event-minwidth] - provide minimal painted width of events in TimeLine.

 Crash and Exceptions
 ------------------------------------------------------------------------